Return To Blog

 Swimming is essential to public health; to pull the plug (all puns intended) is irresponsible for public health.
 Drowning is the #1 cause of unintentional death of children aged 1-4 years, and public swimming facilities play a crucial role in preventing drownings.
 While only 56% of Americans have the five basic swimming skills, aquatics rank high on the community "wish" surveys (Swimming Pools in the US - Industry Data, Trends, Stats | IBISWorld).
 It is typical for parks and recreation swimming programs to reach capacity.

+Presenting the facts and relatable comparisons about water usage is vital to garnering support.
 One of the myths to dispel is that pools require too much water.
 The truth is that with proper maintenance and operations, a pool consumes considerably less water annually than is commonly perceived, far less than some other recreation amenities.
 For example:

-• A natural turf field in Colorado requires about 2.6 million gallons.
+- A natural turf field in Colorado requires about 2.6 million gallons.

-• A 150-acre golf course takes 200 million gallons.
+- A 150-acre golf course takes 200 million gallons.

-• A typical 25-yard lap pool uses around 500,000 gallons.
+- A typical 25-yard lap pool uses around 500,000 gallons.

 For municipalities preparing to take the idea of a new pool to a public vote, a few best practices have been proven to increase the odds of passing a funding measure.
 During the CPRA presentation, panelists Scott Hickman, Carbon Valley Parks and Recreation District, Connor Riley, P.E., Studio Director, Kevin Post, Principal, Counsilman-Hunsaker, discussed pool water conservation best practices and community outreach.
 According to Counsilman-Hunsaker, pool projects that include community outreach average a 50% chance of moving forward; those without have only a 30% chance.
-Plan for 6 to 12 months of outreach before going to voters with a funding vote and focus on presenting why it is worth it.
+Plan for 6 to 12 months of outreach before going to voters with a funding vote and focus on presenting why it is worth it.

 Talk, talk, talk!
 Get the work out to garner support.
 Information stations at high-traffic user groups locations, like, schools, recreation facilities, and grocery stores, staffed with informed and enthusiastic volunteers, quickly inform passersby about the benefits of voting "yes."
-Distributing concise talking points to be used in social media posts, local advertising, printed materials, and “town hall” meetings.
+Distributing concise talking points to be used in social media posts, local advertising, printed materials, and “town hall†meetings.
 Take the opportunity to dispel myths about irresponsible water usage.
 State exactly how much $ it will cost per household and the benefits that will be realized the list is lengthy and proven.
 Stakeholders are eager to engage in focus groups and provide a platform to understand concerns and wishes.
 Gain the backing of community leaders by inviting them to participate.
 Create customized community engagement tools to help bridge what is realistic while allowing creative solutions to develop.

-For more information about pool design and to obtain pool water consumption facts, contact Essenza Architecture
+For more information about pool design and to obtain pool water consumption facts, contact Essenza Architecture.